Why Choose Columbus Catholic Schools?

 Tax Deductions

-Gift Card (or SCRIP) Program
+Gift Card (SCRIP) Program

 Scholarships